ArmandPretorius/calcu/README.md

 ## Changes

 * I would like to make it possible to select a log and use it for the next calculation.
+* I'd also like to add an AC ability.
 * I'd also like to add more gesture based interactions.

 <!-- CONTACT -->